Skip to main content

 How to deal with housing discrimination

-It's unlawful for service providers to discriminate against you when finding a home or accessing housing.
+It's unlawful for service providers to discriminate against you when looking for a home or accessing housing.
 A service provider could be:

 • a landlord or letting agency